vedaldi/practical-object-category-recognition/README.md

 ---------------------------------

 1. From Bash, run `./extras/download.sh`.
-This will download the PASCAL VOC data, extract a subsetof it , and install VLFeat.
+This will download the PASCAL VOC data and extract a subsetof it.
 2. From MATLAB, run `addpath extras ; preprocess.m`.
+This will download VLFeat and precompute the data for the practical.

 Changes
 -------

+* *2015a* - Switches to VLFeat 0.9.19.
 * *2014a* - Switches to VLFeat 0.9.18.
 Redone packaging and doc.
 * *2013a* - Switches to VLFeat 0.9.17.
 Adds VLAD and FV.
 * *2012* - Minor cleanups.